Electrophysiology

 • Chest pain or discomfort.

-• Fogginess
+• Fogginess.

 • Feeling excessively fatigued during exercise.

 • Stroke Prevention: Blood thinners are often given to a patient to reduce the risk of blood clots forming, lowering the risk of a stroke.
-If the patients are unable to tolerate blood thinners, a simple procedure (Left atrial appendage occlusion device insertion) can be performed to reduce the risk of stroke.
+If the patients are unable to tolerate blood thinners, a simple procedure (left atrial appendage occlusion device insertion) can be performed to reduce the risk of stroke.

-• Restore normal heart rhythm: If a doctor seeks to pursue re-establishing a normal heart rhythm over a normal heart rate, this can be achieved through anti-arrhythmic drugs, catheter ablation, surgical ablation or electrical cardioversion.
+• Restore normal heart rhythm: If a doctor seeks to re-establish a normal heart rhythm over a normal heart rate, this can be achieved through anti-arrhythmic drugs, catheter ablation, surgical ablation or electrical cardioversion.
 During electrical cardioversion, electrodes placed on the chest and/or back deliver a precise electrical shock to the heart at a specific moment in its beating cycle.

 • Increasing age.